Background pattern

 The usual maintenance dose is 800 mg once a day.

 Depending on how you respond to eslicarbazepine, the dose may be increased to 1,200 mg once a day.
-If you are taking eslicarbazepine alone (monotherapy), your doctor may consider increasing your dose to 1,600 mg once a day.
+If you are taking eslicarbazepine alone (monotherapy), your doctor may consider increasing the dose to 1,600 mg once a day.

-Patients with kidney problems
+Patient with kidney problems

 If you have kidney problems, you will usually be given a lower dose of eslicarbazepine.
 Your doctor will determine the correct dose for you.
-Eslicarbazepine is not recommended if you have severe kidney problems.
+Eslicarbazepine is not recommended if you have severe kidney disease.

 Children over 6 years of age

-Initial treatment dose
+Initial dose

 The initial dose is 10 mg per kg of body weight once a day for one or two weeks, before increasing to the maintenance dose.